abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 }
 ```

-This is called "Executor" as `#[tokio::main]` ensures execution of all the async tasks.
+This is called "**Executor**" as `#[tokio::main]` ensures execution of all the async tasks.
+They continuously poll futures to check if they are complete i.e. `Poll::Ready`.
+It makes the whole async machinery come together.

 ---